Guidelines for Authors

 - All illustrations must be readable when reduced to a width of 75 mm (single column figure) or 160 mm (double column figure).

-- All illustrations should be clearly numbered.
+- All illustrations should be clearly numbered according to their sequencing order in the text.
 All figures are required to have a caption.
-Captions should be supplied on a separate sheet.

-Tables: Tables should be numbered consecutively, and each table typed on a separate sheet.
-Footnotes to tables should be typed below the tables and should be referred to by superscript lowercase letters.
-No vertical rules should be used.
+Tables: Tables should be numbered consecutively as they are cited in the text.
+These should be clearly arranged and each column of the table should bear a heading Footnotes to tables should be present below the tables and should be referred to by superscript lowercase letters.
+All arithmetic (percentages, totals, differences) should be accurate.
+Any abbreviation used in the table must be explained in the footnote.
 Tables should not duplicate result presented elsewhere in the manuscript (e.g. in the graph).

-Proofs will be sent to the author (the first-named author if no corresponding author is identified of multi-authored papers) and should be returned within 48 hours of receipt.
-Corrections should be restricted to typesetting errors: any others may be charged to the author.
+Proofs will be sent to the corresponding author (the first-named author if no corresponding author is identified of multi-authored papers) which should be returned within 72 hours of receipt.
+Corrections at this stage should be restricted to typesetting errors: any other changes may be charged to the author.
 Any queries should be answered in full.
-Please note that authors are urged to check their proofs carefully before return since the inclusion of late corrections cannot be guaranteed.
+Please note that authors are urged to check their proofs carefully before returning it since the inclusion of late corrections cannot be guaranteed.